“Simply put, he is the Renaissance man of Charleston” – Art Mag.

 Marcus Amaker was named Charleston, SC’s first Poet Laureate in 2016.
 He’s also the award-winning graphic designer of a national music journal (No Depression), an internationally known electronic musician, the creator of a poetry festival, and a mentor to hundreds of students.

-His poetry has been presented by The Kennedy Center, and has appeared in The Chicago Tribune, Edutopia, Washington Post, Departures Magazine, PBS Newshour, SC Public Radio, Charleston Magazine, Charleston Magazine, Charleston City Paper, North Dakota Quarterly, Post and Courier, Charleston Scene and several other publications.
+His poetry has been recognized by The Kennedy Center, American Poets Magazine, The Washington National Opera, The Portland Opera, Button Poetry, NPR, The Chicago Tribune, Edutopia, Washington Post, Departures Magazine, People’s World, PBS Newshour, SC Public Radio, Charleston Magazine, Charleston City Paper, North Dakota Quarterly, Post and Courier, Charleston Scene and several other publications.

 His poetry has been studied in classrooms around the world, and has been interpreted for ballet, jazz, modern dance, opera and theater.
 Marcus has recorded three albums with Grammy Award winning drummer and producer Quentin E. Baxter.